This article may contain compensated links. Please read disclaimer for more info.

 Yvoire (Haute Savoie)

-This stunning French medieval town with more than 700 years of history has all the ingredients to make you travel back to Medieval times: ramparts, fortified gates, picturesque cobbled streets, and a 14th-century castle.
+This stunning France medieval town with more than 700 years of history has all the ingredients to make you travel back to Medieval times: ramparts, fortified gates, picturesque cobbled streets, and a 14th-century castle.

 Don’t miss the Jardin des 5 Sens, in the heart of the village, listed as a remarkable garden by the Ministry of Culture.
 There are many pretty shops to buy souvenirs and regional products too.